jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Cast of Ideas and Characters

-Before you set up to the role of a player god, here are a few terms that will put us all on the same page:
+Before you step up to the role of a player god, here are a few terms that will put us all on the same page:

 **Player god**: Imagine a person playing a computer "civilization building" game with our society.
 They would hold all the levers of power and thus decide where to put roads, what food to grow, and when houses get solar panels.
 Of course, there is no such deity.
 In reality, it's the choices of individuals that decide what the community does.
 We choose to emit too much CO2, eat healthy good, or use an InstaHealth medical app.
 It's only when a person uses tools and takes responsibility for their actions, do they become player gods who "play the game" of civilization.